 There are still methods in Canada that can be used to split income between the spouses and reduce the overall tax liability for the family.
 A tax lawyer can advise you on the remaining permitted income-splitting tax strategies.

-For example, a tax lawyer can help set up a spousal loan tax strategy.
+For example, a Canadian tax law attorney can help set up a spousal loan tax strategy.

 A spousal loan would allow a taxpayer to transfer investment income that would otherwise be taxable at a higher tax rate to that of their lower-tax rate spouse.

 The Ontario tax system is integrated with the federal tax system.
 This means that when you file their federal tax return, you are also filing the return required for Ontario.

 The Ontario tax system includes both additional taxes and tax benefits specific only to residents of Ontario.